utkarsh27a/country-state-cities-api/README.md

-# Data Structure to fetch Cities of any Countries State Without Any DB
+# Data Structure to fetch Cities of any Country State Without Any DB
  A repo contains basic api to list Country > State > Cities